Undergraduate Exhibition Information

 SAIC Galleries is open to the public Monday through Saturday from 11a.m. - 6 p.m.

 Exhibition/event registration is split by semester.
-Registration instructions are emailed to assigned seniors at the start of both semesters.
+Registration instructions are emailed to seniors at the start of their assigned semester.

 Semester assignments are your assigned Undergraduate Exhibition option.

-- We are not able to accommodate requests from students to switch semesters.
+- We are not able to accommodate requests from students to switch their assignment.

 This process guarantees all eligible students an opportunity to participate in a culminating exhibition or event during their senior year--it does not guarantee an exhibition option in their final semester.